Momelez-Mchunu/LoginCLI-Application/README.md

 SQLite3 - used for connecting the database and executing SQL statement

-GetPass - used for masking the masking the password as the user enters it.
+GetPass - used for masking the password as the user enters it.